pfmc-assessments/sa4ss/README.md

 Before you create an issue, please try the [example](#example) below to determine if the package works for you in general.
 If it doesn't work, then please try to reinstall the package before posting an issue.
 Code to reinstall is also available [below](#example).

 # Example

-Below is a minimal example to familiarize yourself with using sa4ss, which depends on having [tinytex](https://yihui.org/tinytex/) installed.
+Below is a minimal example to familiarize yourself with using sa4ss, which depends on having [tinytex][tinytex] installed.

 ## tinytex

 If you do not already have tinytex on your computer, run the following in an R session:
 ``` r
 install.packages('tinytex')